aretext/aretext/README.md

 You can then open a file in the editor: `./aretext path/to/file.txt`

-* The editor supports most key sequences from vim's insert and normal modes.
+* The editor supports most key bindings from vim's normal, insert, and visual modes.
 * Type ":" in normal mode to open a searchable menu of commands (save, quit, etc.)